Lynda Marie Jordan: Early life and education

 Jordan graduated from high school in 1974.
 Encouraged by Warren, an alumnus, Jordan entered North Carolina Agricultural and Technical State University as a nursing major but switched to chemistry.
 She was the president of the Beta Kappa Chi honor society and a member of the Delta Sigma Theta sorority.
 After attending the Harvard Health Careers summer program, Jordan became increasingly interested in biochemistry.
-She graduated from North Carolina A&T in 1978 with a Bachelor of Science in Chemistry, becoming the first person in her family to graduate from college.
+She graduated from North Carolina A&T in 1978 with a Bachelor of Science in chemistry, becoming the first person in her family to graduate from college.

-Jordan continued to Atlanta University (AU) where she conducted research at Morehouse School of Medicine and graduated with a Master of Science in Biochemistry in December of 1980.
+Jordan continued to Atlanta University (AU) where she conducted research at Morehouse School of Medicine and graduated with a Master of Science in biochemistry in December 1980.
 As part of the graduate program at AU, Jordan regularly took the Graduate Record Examination, performed exceptionally well, and was recruited by MIT to complete a Ph.D. in biological chemistry.

 Before beginning her MIT program, Jordan interned at the Polaroid Corporation during the summer of 1981, beginning her Ph.D. in the fall.
 At the time, the Ph.D. program was composed mainly of men, and only 3% of the students were Black.
 Jordan co-chaired the Black Graduate Student Association while at MIT, and in 1985 she became only the third Black woman ever to receive a Ph.D. from MIT.